Statement under Section 54(1) of the UK Modern Slavery Act 2015 for Seckloe 208 Limited and all its relevant group of companies (the QA Group)*.

 We ensure all our suppliers adhere to our Anti-Slavery Policy.
 We enforce a strict code of compliance and do not tolerate slavery and human trafficking within our supply chains.
 For example, if we find evidence of a failure to comply with our policies which contain or reflect anti-slavery measures, we will immediately seek to terminate our relationship with the relevant supplier.

 We are raising awareness and taking time to invest in educating our staff in order to recognise the risks of modern slavery and human trafficking in our business and supply chains.
-We have made good progress in this area as we seek to roll out new training by the end of the financial year.
+We have made good progress in this area, rolling out new training which will be repeated for all staff annually (with necessary updates) to ensure we remain vigilant.

 8: Further actions and sign-off